French Press Tabletop Coffee and Tea Maker with Bru Stop Technology Review

 Last Words

-I honestly didn’t think I needed another french press until I got a chance to play with the Planetary Design Tabletop French Press.
+I didn’t think I needed another French press until I could play with the Planetary Design Tabletop French Press.
 It is ideal for travel, as glass press pots tend to shatter easily.
 It holds temperature extremely well and makes a great cup of coffee.
-And now it does a better job of keeping the grounds away from the brewed coffee, which makes the coffee taste even cleaner.
+Now, it does a better job of keeping the grounds away from the brewed coffee, which makes the coffee taste even cleaner.

 Resources